StanJulia/Stan.jl/README.md

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

-This version, once tagged/published in METADATA, will be kept as the Github branch Stan-j0.4-v0.2.1
+This version, once tagged/published in METADATA, will be kept as the Github branch Stan-j0.4-v0.3.0

 ## What's new

-### Version 0.2.1
+### Version 0.3.0

-1. Several Julia 0.4 fixes (tested up the Julia 0.4-rc4)
+1. As this is Julia 0.4 only, :minor needs to be bumped.
-2. This version only runs on Julia 0.4
+2. Several Julia 0.4 fixes (tested up the Julia 0.4-rc4)
 3. Added initial support for variational-bayes in Stan 2.8.0.
 4. Added the ODE example from the Stan manual to Examples.
 Please read the comments on ode.jl.